keboola/developers-docs/integrate/storage/api/index.md

 For exporting tables from and importing tables to Storage, we highly recommend that you use one of the [available clients](/integrate/storage/) or the [Storage API Importer service](/integrate/storage/api/importer/).
-All imports and exports are done using CSV files, see the [API documentation](http://docs.keboola.apiary.io/#reference/csv-files-formats) for the format and encoding specification or
+All imports and exports are done using CSV files.
+See the [API documentation](http://docs.keboola.apiary.io/#reference/csv-files-formats) for the format and encoding specification, and
-[User documentation](https://help.keboola.com/storage/tables/csv-files/) for help how to create such files.
+[User documentation](https://help.keboola.com/storage/tables/csv-files/) for help on how to create such files.

 Continue reading the following sections for guidance on how to get started: